clearlydefined/clearlydefined/docs/curation-guidelines.md

 ## Troubleshooting
 We always prefer a reference to a version control system, but if you’re unable to find that, other public references are okay.
 1. Target component metadata gives a URL that points to a volatile location (e.g. a webpage or the master branch of a git repository).
-    * Apply license found at the volatile location at the time checked.
+    * Look for evidence of the license at the time the target component was published.
 1. Target component metadata points to a license file URL in source repository, but the link is broken.
     * Ignore the link specifics and look for license information in other canonical locations in that source repository.
 1. Target component has no project/source location and does not have any license information.
 There exists a related version (newer or older) that does have license information.